Waad-Analytics/Restaurant-Sales-Analysis-PowerBI/README.md

-Restaurant Sales Analysis Dashboard – Power BI
+## Restaurant Sales Analysis Dashboard – Power BI

 A complete end-to-end restaurant sales analysis dashboard built using Power BI, Power Query, and a custom UI designed in Figma.

+# Business Objectives

+The goal of this project is to analyze restaurant sales performance, identify top-selling products, understand customer purchasing patterns,and provide actionable insights to support business decisions.

 🧰 Tools Used